AnDress-co/ProyectoGreenAura/README.md

-##To initialize the project, remember to run the following first:
+# Project GreenAura React + Vite

--npm install
+## To initialize the project, remember to run the following first:
-##Then run the project with:
+- npm install
--npm run dev
+## Then run the project with:

-# React + Vite
+- npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.